 \section{Abstract}

-We study algebraic dynamical systems (and, more generally, $\sigma$-varieties) $\Phi:\AA^n_\CC \to \AA^n_\CC$ given by coordinatewise univariate polynomials, $\Phi(x_1,\ldots,x_n) = (f_1(x_1),\ldots,f_n(x_n))$ by refining an old theorem of Ritt on compositional identities amongst polynomials.
-Our main result is an explicit description of the skew-invariant varieties, that is, those algebraic varieties $X \subseteq \AA^n_\CC$ for which there is a field automorphism $\sigma:\CC \to \CC$ with $\Phi(X) = X^\sigma$.
+We study algebraic dynamical systems (and, more generally, $\sigma$-varieties) $\Phi:\AA^n_\CC \to \AA^n_\CC$ given by coordinatewise univariate polynomials by refining an old theorem of Ritt on compositional identities amongst polynomials.
+More precisely, we find a nearly canonical way to write a polynomial as a composition of ``clusters'' from which one may easily read off possible compositional identities.
+Our main result is an explicit description of the (weakly) skew-invariant varieties, that is, for a fixed field automorphism $\sigma:\CC \to \CC$ those algebraic varieties $X \subseteq \AA^n_\CC$ for which $\Phi(X) \subseteq X^\sigma$.
+As a special case, we show that if $f(x) \in \CC[x]$ is a polynomial of degree at least two which is not conjugate to a monomial, Chebyshev polynomial or a negative Chebyshev polynomial, and $X \subseteq \AA^2_\CC$ is an irreducible curve which is invariant under the action of $(x,y) \mapsto (f(x),f(y))$ and projects dominantly in both directions, then $X$ must be the graph of a polynomial which commutes with $f$ under composition.
 As consequences, we deduce a variant of a conjecture of Zhang on the existence of rational points with Zariski dense forward orbits and a strong form of the dynamical Manin-Mumford conjecture for liftings of the Frobenius.

-We also show that in models of $\ACFA_0$, a trivial set defined by $\sigma(x) = f(x)$ for $f$ a polynomial has Morley rank $1$ and is usually strongly minimal, that the induced structure on this set is $\aleph_0$-categorical unless $f$ is defined over a fixed field of a power of $\sigma$, and that nonorthogonality between two such sets is definable in families if $f$ is defined over a fixed field of a power of $\sigma$.
+We also show that in models of $\ACFA_0$, a disintegrated set defined by $\sigma(x) = f(x)$ for a polynomial $f$ has Morley rank one and is usually strongly minimal, that model theoretic algebraic closure is a locally finite closure operator on the nonalgebraic points of this set unless the skew-conjugacy class of $f$ is defined over a fixed field of a power of $\sigma$, and that nonorthogonality between two such sets is definable in families if the skew-conjugacy class of $f$ is defined over a fixed field of a power of $\sigma$.